 Why it matters: Understanding the international customer journey is crucial to the short- and long-term success of your website.
 If you want to increase brand awareness or sell more products/services, you need to understand the key milestones in the user journey through conversion.
 And ensure each milestone is localized effectively to propel site visitors along that path.

-This audit is be performed by digital experts, as well as in-market usability and UX strategists.
+This audit will be performed by digital experts, as well as in-market usability and UX strategists.
 It spans website layout, navigational flow, use of real estate, content hierarchy, forms, and more.
 At the end, you’ll have actionable recommendations for optimizing the conversion flow for each of your international target markets.

 8. LOCALIZED STYLE GUIDE CREATION